-Our discussion and analysis of Windsor Cay Community Development District, Lake County, Florida ("District") provides a narrative overview of the District's financial activities for the period from inception December 12, 2022 to September 30, 2023.
+Our discussion and analysis of Windsor Cay Community Development District, Lake County, Florida ("District") provides a narrative overview of the District's financial activities for the fiscal year ended September 30, 2024.
 Please read it in conjunction with the District's Independent Auditor's Report, basic financial statements, accompanying notes and supplementary information to the basic financial statements.